How To Harvest Romaine Lettuce

 Growth Of Romaine Lettuce

-Romaine lettuce can mature in three months when grown from seeds.
-When fully grown, the leaves will be open and appear dark green.
+When grown from seeds, romaine lettuce matures in three months.
+When fully grown, the leaves are open and dark green.

-When romaine lettuce reaches its full growth but before it becomes totally ripe, it must be harvested.
+When romaine lettuce reaches its full growth, but before it becomes ripe, it must be harvested.

-You must learn how to harvest romaine lettuce regardless of the species.
+Learning how to harvest romaine lettuce regardless of the species would be best.
 By cutting the lettuce’s outer leaves, you may harvest the plant before it matures.

 If you do this, leaves in the middle will keep expanding.

-You can also dig up the entire plant or make the incision around an inch just above the ground.
-Everything depends on how much lettuce you need.
+You can also dig up the entire plant or make the incision around an inch above the ground.
+It all depends on how much lettuce you need.

 If you dig the entire plant, pull hard upward from the lettuce head’s base.
 The plant as a whole will become loose.
 Be mindful that morning is the ideal time to gather romaine.